algorandfoundation/algokit-python-template/examples/generators/production_python_smart_contract_python/README.md

 ### Generate Smart Contract

-By the default the template creates a single `HelloWorld` contract under hello_world folder in the `smart_contracts` directory.
+By default the template creates a single `HelloWorld` contract under hello_world folder in the `smart_contracts` directory.
 To add a new contract:

 1. From the root of the project (`../`) execute `algokit generate smart-contract`.
-This will create a new starter smart contract and deployment configuration file under `{your_contract_name}` subfolder under `smart_contracts` directory.
+This will create a new starter smart contract and deployment configuration file under `{your_contract_name}` subfolder in the `smart_contracts` directory.
 2. Each contract potentially has different creation parameters and deployment steps.
 Hence, you need to define your deployment logic in `deploy_config.py`file.
-3. `config.py` file will automatically build all contracts under `smart_contracts` directory.
+3. `config.py` file will automatically build all contracts in the `smart_contracts` directory.
 If you want to build specific contracts manually, modify the default code provided by the template in `config.py` file.

 > Please note, above is just a suggested convention tailored for the base configuration and structure of this template.
-Default code supplied by the template in `config.py` and `index.ts` (if using ts clients) files are tailored for the suggested convention.
+The default code supplied by the template in `config.py` and `index.ts` (if using ts clients) files are tailored for the suggested convention.
 You are free to modify the structure and naming conventions as you see fit.

 ### Generate '.env' files

 By default the template instance would not contain any env files.
 Using [`algokit project deploy`](https://github.com/algorandfoundation/algokit-cli/blob/main/docs/features/project/deploy.md) against `localnet` | `testnet` | `mainnet` will use default values for `algod` and `indexer` unless overwritten via `.env` or `.env.{target_network}`.

-To generate a new `.env` or `.env.{target_network}` file:
--  `algokit generate env-file`### Continuous Integration / Continuous Deployment (CI/CD)
+To generate a new `.env` or `.env.{target_network}` file, run `algokit generate env-file`### Continuous Integration / Continuous Deployment (CI/CD)

 This project uses [GitHub Actions](https://docs.github.com/en/actions/learn-github-actions/understanding-github-actions) to define CI/CD workflows, which are located in the [.github/workflows](`.github/workflows`) folder.